This website uses cookies to ensure you get the best experience on our website. Learn more

 Our view

 Oliver's is a lovely tented camp with a great location in the far south of the park.
-Even though it is now a permanent camp with a luxurious edge, it still retains a real bush camp feel, and has a rustic charm.
+It retains a real bush camp feel, and has a rustic charm.
 The food, service and guiding here are very good and the camp offers a great wilderness experience.

 Tanzania expert